M.A. program overview

 Languages used to fulfill the requirement are to be chosen in consultation with the adviser from among those encompassing a significant literature in political science, including Arabic, Chinese, French, German, Italian, Japanese, Russian, and Spanish.
 Certain other languages necessary for the student’s research interests may, upon approval by the student’s adviser and the M.A.
 Program Director, be offered as a foreign language.
 English may not be offered as a foreign language.

 The program is committed to training students to produce and critically consume exceptional political science research, whether in academia or outside it.
-Students may choose to produce a capstone paper to showcase the research skills and rigor they have acquired in the program.
+Students will produce a capstone paper to showcase the research skills and rigor they have acquired in the program.

 During the academic year, students are required to write academic papers ranging from 15 to 20 pages long for certain courses.
-Students who choose to produce a voluntary capstone project may select one of these papers written in the fall semester as their designated capstone paper and continue working on it and refining it through the spring semester with the help of faculty.
+Students will choose one of these papers written in the Fall semester as their designated capstone paper and continue working on it and refining it through the Spring semester with the help of faculty and the capstone supervisor.

-At the end of the spring semester, each student who produces a capstone paper will present their research to faculty and classmates at a poster session and end-of-the-year celebration event.
+At the end of the spring semester, each student will present their research to faculty and classmates as a poster in an end-of-the-year celebration event.

 The free-standing M.A. degree is awarded in May.